PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/xsk.rst

 Using `kxdpgun <https://www.knot-dns.cz/docs/latest/html/man_kxdpgun.html>`_, we can compare the performance of :program:`dnsdist` using the regular network stack and ``AF_XDP``.

-This test was realized using two Intel E3-1270 with 4 cores (8 threads) running at 3.8 Ghz, using 10 Gbps network cards.
+This test was realized using two Intel E3-1270 with 4 cores (8 threads) running at 3.8 Ghz, using Intel 82599 10 Gbps network cards.
 On both the injector running ``kxdpgun`` and the box running :program:`dnsdist` there was no firewall, the governor was set to ``performance``, the UDP buffers were raised to ``16777216`` and the receive queue hash policy set to use the IP addresses and ports (see :doc:`tuning`).

 :program:`dnsdist` was configured to immediately respond to incoming queries with ``REFUSED``: